A Lot or a Little?

 Parents Need to Know

 Parents need to know that Mission US: A Cheyenne Odyssey is a first-person adventure that asks kids to take on the role of a young Cheyenne boy in the late 1800s as he grows to adulthood.
 This game-ified learning experience is intended to be used as part of an integrated curriculum on Native American culture (resources are provided on the publisher's website), not necessarily as a stand-alone experience.
 Although not visually explicit, the scenarios are true to the time period and involve some violence, including the use of guns and arrows; death by war, starvation, and other means; and raids and attacks.
 Kids will have to make decisions that would be morally questionable by today's standards, and some kids may find the content to be upsetting.
 They will be challenged to put themselves in the character's shoes as he attempts to survive and help his people.
 They can earn "badges" for generosity, bravery, wisdom, and impulsiveness.
-These aren't rewards so much as representations of personality traits within the experience..
-The game itself doesn't choose sides, but, because of the perspective, kids may feel more sympathetic to the Cheyenne.
+These aren't rewards so much as representations of personality traits within the experience.
+The game itself doesn't choose sides, but, because of the perspective, kids may understandably feel most sympathetic toward the main character.
 Parents also should know that the game presents another cultural way of life, including a different religion.
 As an example, the adventure begins with a telling of the Cheyenne creation story.

-Mission US: A Cheyenne Odyssey brings to life many of the challenges and choices that faced the Cheyenne people in the late 1800s.
-Life wasn't easy, and that's reflected in the scenarios.
+Mission US: A Cheyenne Odyssey compellingly brings to life many of the challenges and choices that faced the Cheyenne people in the late 1800s.
+Life wasn't easy, and that's reflected in the game's scenarios.
 This is a way for kids to understand the perspective of Native Americans as they fought to retain their way of life.
 Also, the game presents a clear point of view that isn't always captured in the classroom.
 Since each decision affects the character, the player has a personal and meaningful experience.
 It's a great starting point for dialogue and a chance for kids to do a lot of critical thinking.

 The experience can go even deeper as you replay with different choices.
 Since your decisions result in different "badges," or personality traits, they can subtly or radically change Little Fox's fate.
 Kids can experience how each choice they make can affect Little Fox's life, a lesson that's valuable even beyond the constraints of the activity.
 Although "fun" isn't the right word to describe the simulation, it's certainly engaging in a way that typical history lessons aren't.
 This means that kids will connect more deeply with the subject matter and gain a greater understanding of the challenges of the time.
 Mission US: A Cheyenne Odyssey also offers a complete set of teacher materials, including activities, historical context, vocabulary, and primary sources, which make it useful for school and after-school programs as well.